-Best Games to Teach USA Geography
+Games to Teach U.S. Geography

-Scrambled States of America is a fast-paced card game that helps your children learn the geography, capitals, and nicknames of the 50 states through simple and fun challenge cards.
+Scrambled States of America is a fast-paced card game that helps children learn the geography, capitals, and nicknames of the 50 states through simple and fun challenge cards.
 It’s a little on the silly side, which is why my kids have always loved it.

 We’ve had Game of the States for several years.
 It looks like the newer version includes a STEM component that makes it even better than our game.
 There are a few ways to play – a simple trivia game, a buy/sell game, and a junior version for 6 and 7-year-olds.
-The version we like best requires us to move our little trucks across the U.S. buying and selling goods with a goal to make more money than the other players.
+The version we like best requires us to move our little trucks across the U.S. buying and selling goods with the goal to make more money than the other players.
 I love the math and economics components included!

 BONUS #1: The U.S.A. and Canada GeoPuzzle isn’t technically a game, but we love GeoPuzzles around here.
 They have individual pieces that are shaped like the various states and provinces (or countries if you work with the other world geography puzzles.)
 I’ve seen great improvement in the ability of my children to recognize places by shape and know where they are in relation to other places through playing these puzzles.